-- Rules Tr1 and Tr2 show the behavior of the calculus when at least one step can be used.
-First, we check whether the condition holds (rule Tr1) or not (rule Tr2) for the current term, in order to introduce it in the result set.
-Then, we obtain all the terms reachable in one step with the relation ⇒1, and finally we compute the reachable solutions from these terms constrained by the same condition and the bound decreased by one step.
-The union of the sets obtained in this way and the initial term, if needed, corresponds to the final result set. - Rule Stp shows how the set for one step is computed.
-The result set is the union of the terms obtained by applying each rule at the top (calculated with $t \Rightarrow^{top} S$) and the terms obtained by rewriting the arguments of the term one step.
-This rule can be straightforwardly adapted to the more general case in which the operator f has some frozen arguments (i.e., that cannot be rewritten); the implementation of the debugger makes use of this more general rule. - How to obtain the terms by rewriting at the top is explained by rule Top, which specifies that the result set is the union of the sets obtained with all the possible applications of each rule in the program.
-We have restricted these rules to those whose lefthand side, with the variables considered at the kind level, matches the term, represented with notation $q \ll{K}^{top} t$, where q is the label of the rule and t the current term. - Rule Rl uses the rules in Fig. 4 to compute the set of terms obtained with the application of a single rule.
+- How to obtain the terms by rewriting at the top is explained by rule Top, which specifies that the result set is the union of the sets obtained with all the possible applications of each rule in the program.
+We have restricted these rules to those whose lefthand side, with the variables considered at the kind level, matches the term, represented with notation $q \ll_K^{top} t$, where q is the label of the rule and t the current term. - Rule RI uses the rules in Figure 4 to compute the set of terms obtained with the application of a single rule.
 First, the set of substitutions obtained from matching with the lefthand side of the rule is computed, and then it is used to find the set of substitutions that satisfy the condition.
 This final set is used to instantiate the righthand side of the rule to obtain the set of reachable terms.
 The kind of information provided by this rule corresponds to the information provided by the substitutions; if the empty set of substitutions is obtained (negative information) then the rule computes the empty set of terms, which also corresponds with negative information proving that no terms can be obtained with this rewrite rule; analogously when the set of substitutions is nonempty (positive information).
 This information is propagated through the rest of the inference rules justifying why some terms are reachable while others are not. - Finally, rule Red1 reduces the reachable terms in order to obtain their normal forms.
 We use this rule to reproduce Maude behavior, first the normal form of the term is computed and then the rules are applied.

-This calculus is correct in the sense that the derived judgments with respect to the rewrite theory $\mathcal{R} = (\Sigma, E, R)$ coincide with the ones satisfied by the corresponding initial model $\mathcal{T}{\Sigma/E,R}$, i.e., for any judgment φ, φ is derivable in the calculus if and only if $\mathcal{T}{\Sigma/E,R} \models \varphi$.
-Detailed proofs of all the results are available in Appendix A.
+Now we prove that this calculus is correct in the sense that the derived judgments with respect to the rewrite theory $\mathcal{R} = (\Sigma, E, R)$ coincide with the ones satisfied by the corresponding initial model $\mathcal{T}{\Sigma/E,R}$, i.e., for any judgment φ , φ is derivable in the calculus if and only if $\mathcal{T}{\Sigma/E,R} \models \varphi$.

 Theorem 1.
-The calculus of Figs. 4, 5, 6, and 7 is correct.
+The calculus of Figures 4, 5, 6, and 7 is correct.